alecmori/college_resume/README.md

 A personal resume and the LaTeX source code behind it.

-I want to fix a few items over time, including some spacing issues with the bulletpoints.
+The template material is in alec_mori_resume_template.cls, while the content of the resume itself is in main.tex